daH005/wcl/README.md

 ```

 ## Installation
-To install on your system you just have to run `py _build.py` and `py _setup.py`.
+To install on your system you just have to run `py _setup.py`.
-You can also use `_setup.exe` from the release with administrator rights.